Information Patterns – How Creating Works

-The first creation is the creation of difference:
+The first creation of information is the creation of difference:

 We’ve seen that differentiation creates Information.
 In fact, information requires a difference to exist.
-There is not information without Difference.
+There is no information without Difference.

 In the binary computer language of zeroes and ones, if we have 0’s in all directions, there is no information.
 But if somewhere there is a least one “1,” then there is one bit of information.